-Dan is a photographer interested in documenting the broken edges of the man-made world, where nature creeps back in.
-He finds beauty in the patterns, textures, colors, and forms found in the process of decay.
-Each of his photographs has emerged from a process of stripping away extraneous elements until a pure detail emerges.
-He composes in the camera, using his body to zoom in, out, up or down.
+Dan is an artist interested in documenting the unnoticed details of the human-made world.
+He finds beauty in the patterns, textures, colors, and forms - both designed and emergent.
+Each of his photographs has undergone a process of stripping away extraneous elements until a pure detail emerges.
+He composes in the camera, sometimes intentionally misusing this tool, and using his body to zoom in, out, up or down.

 Artistically, Dan takes most of his influence from the world of abstract expressionist painting.
 The purity of form and composition is more important than any recognizable subject matter.